 - No more statements will be issued by the Local Authority.

-Statements have been replaced by Education, Health and Care plans (EHC Plans) which can be used to support children from birth-25 years.

-- School Action and School Action Plus have been replaced by one school based category of Need known as 'Special Education Needs and Disability Support' (SENDS).
-All children are closely monitored, and their progress tracked each term through Pupil Profiles.
+Statements have been replaced by Education, Health and Care plans (EHC Plans) which can be used to support children with the most significant needs from birth to 25 years. - School Action and School Action Plus have been replaced by one school based category of Need known as 'Special Education Needs and Disability Support' (SENDS).
+All children are closely monitored, and their progress tracked each term through SEND Support Plans.
 Those at SENDS are additionally tracked by the SENCo.

 - There are four broad categories of SEND:

 - o communication and interaction

 - o cognition and learning

 - o social, emotional and mental health

-- o physical and Sensory.
+- o ophysical and Sensory.

-We have children in all these categories of SEND.
+At Stanley Crook Primary, we have children with needs in all categories of SEND.

-- We are working more closely with parents and children to ensure that take into account the child's own views and aspirations and the parents' experience of, and hopes for, their child.
+- We work closely with parents and children to ensure that planned support takes into account the child's own views and aspirations and the parents' experience of, and hopes for, their child.
 Parents are invited to be involved at every stage of planning and reviewing SEND provision for their child. - All children benefit from 'Quality First Teaching': this means that teachers expect to assess, plan and teach all children at the level which allows them to make progress with their learning.
-In addition, we implement some focused interventions to target particular skills. - We have high expectations of all our children.
+In addition, we may implement some focused interventions to target particular skills.

+• We have high expectations of all our children.
 Children on our SEND register make progress which compares well with the progress made by other children in school.